state-hiu/Mapgive/_posts/plan/0100-01-02-event-guide.md

 Try to secure a little money to provide free food and beverages for the event.
 Buy plenty of soda/water, various snacks, and pizza to keep people happily mapping all day.
 This in an important thing to offer, if you can, because this is both a draw to get people to participate, and hunger/thirst are not a reason to leave.

+### Collaboration

+Involve other groups who may be mapping at the same time or create an option for people to attend virtually.
+A Google hangout or Skype session will work for this.
+Test the video session before the event.
+In addition plan messaging to create better facilitation.
+A video call is a good time to show metrics, prizes, and motivate.
+Have comms open between organizers during event.
+Have a speaker broadcast to group.

 ### Ambiance

 Create a little ambiance during the event, for example, play music from the region you're mapping.
 This was designed to both create a connection to the culture of the region that we were mapping, and to give a little energy to the room.